tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

         },
     }

-I tend to out `bootstrap` settings toward the end of the `settings/base.py` file.
+I tend to put `bootstrap` settings toward the end of the `settings/base.py` file.
+Note that you don't have to have all the above settings in the `settings/base.py` file.

-You can find out more about `django-bootstrap` here: {{ https://django-bootstrap3.readthedocs.io/en/latest/settings.html }}.
+You can find out more about `django-bootstrap` [here](https://django-bootstrap3.readthedocs.io/en/latest/settings.html).

 `bootstrap` should be good to go.
 To fully take advantage of it, let's add a base template that inherits from `bootstrap` base template.